 Before outsourcing any data analytics, a clear strategy should be developed as there is a high level of risk.
 There can be issues such as data security, confidentiality, and intellectual property rights.
 So it is always best to approach Big Data with a clear strategy with the right partner in another part of the planet.
-The outsourcing vendor should also provide clear guidance and get guarantees on how the data will be stored, managed, and protected.
+A software development outsourcing vendor should also provide clear guidance and get guarantees on how the data will be stored, managed, and protected.

 Destination Eastern Europe

-There is a tradition of outsourcing technology related tasks to India, but more and more companies are looking to the former states of the U.S.S.R. such as Ukraine to fill the Big Data talent vacuum.
+There is a tradition of IT outsourcing technology related tasks to India, but more and more companies are looking to the former states of the U.S.S.R. such as Ukraine to fill the Big Data talent vacuum.
 The former soviet bloc is full of highly educated mathematicians and scientists that can be nurtured in a big data spectrum.

 The head of global transaction banking at Deutsche Bank, Daniel Marowitz has had first-hand experience with outsourcing data analytics.
 According to Marowitz, there is a lot of talent in the Ukraine in particular.
 The financial conglomerate outsources to both India and Eastern Europe and it is perceived that both regions are well suited for different things.
 He further stated that India was good at processing in a factory model (fast and cheap) while Eastern Europe was more suitable for more cost-effective experimental and innovative undertakings.